Cpt-Dingus/blog-page/Sat reception journey.md

 # Preamble
 This file will describe the journey I took while falling down the radio rabbit hole - the highs and lows and everything inbetween.
 Why you would want to read this?
-I got no bloody idea, I guess it might be fun figuring the modern radio experience out for some.
+I got no bloody idea, I guess it might be fun seeing, what the modern radio reception experience is like.
 Worst case, this page acts as an archive of what I have done.

 # Initial exposure
 I initially got introduced to radio as a concept beyond AM/FM broadcasts you listen to on car rides with an incredibly interesting [presentation](https://www.youtube.com/watch?v=gMwciWchH3Q) regarding Software Defined Radio on YouTube back in 06/2023.
 My interest was immediately piqued, SDR looked like a fun thing to delve into!
-Pulling data straight off of devices that cost millions of dollars to maintain that have been up there since before I was born was something I couldn't wrap my head around.
+Pulling data straight off of devices that cost millions of dollars to maintain that have been flying several hundred kilometers aove us since long before I was born was something I couldn't wrap my head around.

-I didn't give it much thought, because resources for learning anything about this niche hobby are incredibly limited.
+I didn't give it much thought, because resources for learning anything about this niche are incredibly limited.
 It took me several months to find people knowledgeable in this field that were willing to help.

 # Early interest
-While just idling on Discord back in 09/2023, I saw someone post a picture of an APT broadcast, a black and white image pulled from a satellite that instantly made me rememmber the presentation I watched months ago, as it described that very same thing.
-After a bit of contemplation I messaged them, `somerandomdragon`, with the usual questions - How, What, and How much?
+While just idling on Discord back in 09/2023, I saw someone post a picture of an APT broadcast, a black and white image pulled from a satellite that instantly made me rememmber the presentation I watched months ago - this was it!
+After a bit of contemplation I messaged them, `somerandomdragon`, with the usual questions - How, What, and How much does it cost to set up?

-Being able to talk to an actual person about this was a gamechanger, he helped ime with the most basic concepts - what an SDR is, what the received images are and how it is possible to receive them in practice etc. This led me to buy a Nooelec Smart SDR V5,the SDR I use to this day.
+Being able to talk to an actual person about this was a gamechanger, he helped ime with the most basic concepts - what an SDR is, what the received images are and how it is possible to receive them in practice etc. This led me to buy a Nooelec Smart SDR V5, the SDR I used for the better part of 6 months.
 I bought it for dirt cheap from a second hand market (I believe the person selling it runs a shop or something of that matter, given that it was packaged professionally).
-What amazes me is, that I managed to get an SDR - a very niche hobby -, near me, from a reputable brand, and all without much research!
+What amazes me is, that I managed to not only find an SDR being sold near me, but that it was from a reputable brand.

 The SDR has proven to be reliable and - as will be explained later - maybe even rare.

 # Rough beginnings
-At first, I went by the definition of what an antenna is - "Any conductive wire" - and stuck a wire right into the SMA port with the second end wrapped around the core of my flats old, hardwired DVB-T antennas coaxial cable.
+At first, I went by the definition of what an antenna is - "Anything conductive" - and stuck a wire right into the SMA port with the second end wrapped around the core of my flats old, hardwired DVB-T antennas coaxial cable.
 I will spare you the images of this setup for the sake of saving your sanity, long story short it didn't work and in retrospect remains to be one of the dumbest things I have done due to the danger of sticking stuff into the fragile port.

-I then proceeded to buy a wideband LNA and actual conenctors (Thank god for the latter) in hopes of being able to use my DVB-T antenna for this stuff, that went about as well as you can expect.
+Thinking the signals were there but were just too weak, I proceeded to buy a wideband LNA and actual conenctors (Thank god for the latter) in hopes of being able to use my DVB-T antenna for this stuff, not knowing the DVB-T antennas balun had rusted to hell making it pretty much useless.

-To sum it up, I was several days and euros down with nothing but static in results.
+By now I was several days and euros down with nothing but static in results.
 The main reason for this was following old guides with inadequate equipment, which continued for a bit.

 # First images
-After a bunch of time and research, I finally realized, that using a DVB-T antenna for satellites isn't going to work, with LNA or without.
-Instead of continuing to indefinitely chase rainbows I finally made a V-dipole antenna, something I should have done in the beginning.
-Except it was on a two meter long wooden board and hanging from my balcony.
+After a bunch of time and research, I finally realized, that using a DVB-T antenna for satellites isn't going to work - with LNA or without.
+Instead of chasing geese I finally made a V-dipole antenna, something I should have done in the beginning.
+Except instead of holding it like a normal person it was on a two meter long wooden board and hanging from my balcony.
 This resulted in my true first APT:

-![First APT picture I ever received](./Assets/Sat-reception-journey/First-APT-I-got.png) *NOAA 18 received on 12/10/2023 using a V-dipole nailed to a wooden pole sticking outside of my balcony.
+![First APT picture I ever received](./Assets/Sat-reception-journey/First-APT-I-got.png) *NOAA 18 received on 12/10/2023 using a V-dipole nailed to a wooden board sticking outside of my balcony.
 Decoded using WxToImg.*

-The result is about what you'd expect for the first APT I got.
+The result is about what you'd expect for the first APT one gets.

 My primary issue was poor line of sight from my apartment balcony - I could see the satellite for just a very short amount of time while it was directly overhead, even if everything was set up perfectly and worked right off the bat the image would be incredibly short.
 After a bit of thought I realized, that I could use some old materials from our decrepit shed at my cottage as a stand for a very tall V-dipole which would have GREAT LOS with the sky.
 Some zipties and gluing stuff together later, I got this: